Last Updated: March 26, 2026

 The Sulphur Crest Cichlid is a hidden gem in the Malawi Hap world.
 That blue-and-yellow color combination is genuinely elegant, and their peaceful cave-foraging behavior makes them endlessly interesting to watch.
 In a hobby where aggression often dominates the conversation, Otopharynx lithobates proves that you can have stunning color without the chaos.

 The fact that this species is Vulnerable in the wild makes keeping and breeding captive specimens even more rewarding.
-You’re not just enjoying a beautiful fish — you’re contributing to the preservation of a species.
+You’re not just enjoying a beautiful fish.
+You’re contributing to the preservation of a species.
 Give them proper caves, clean water, and peaceful companions, and the Sulphur Crest will be one of the most satisfying fish you’ve ever kept.

 This article is part of our Lake Malawi Cichlid Species Directory: Complete A-Z Care Guide List.
 Visit the hub page to explore care guides for all 28 Lake Malawi cichlid species we cover.